Vlsir/Hdl21Schematics/readme.md

 });
 ```

-Notably each primitive _does not_ dictate what device appears in an ultimate circuit or netlist.
+Notably each element _does not_ dictate what device appears in an ultimate circuit or netlist.
 The `of` string of each `Instance` dictates these choices.
-The primitive solely dictates its two fields: the pictorial symbol and the port list.
+The element solely dictates its two fields: the pictorial symbol and the port list.

 The complete list of elements is defined in [the circuit element library documentation](#the-element-library).
-The content of the primitive library - particularly the kinds of primitives and their port lists - _is_ part of the schematic schema, and must be adhered to by any schematic importer.
+The content of the element library - particularly the kinds of elements and their port lists - _is_ part of the schematic schema, and must be adhered to by any schematic importer.

 ### `Wire`